Bioconductor/BBS/Doc/Branch-annotation-repo-HOWTO.md

   Run the crontab entry by hand.
 Monitor ~/cron.log/3.7/prepare-repos* log file.

-2. Test biocLite() to see if it finds the new repo.
+2. Test BiocManager::install() to see if it finds the new repo.

 D. Update bioconductor.org/config.yaml to build landing pages for 3.7.
    Uncomment 'data/annotation':